Your ADHD assessment and medication, start to finish

 If this article has made you think it is time to find out, the next step is a short consultation with one of our ADHD-trained GPs.

-Begin your consultation at this link.
-Online in 30 minutes, or in person at Westfield London.
+Begin your assessment at this link.
+Assessment takes 60 minutes, in person or by video.